ReFlar/user-management/README.md

 ## Issues

-- Incompatibility with Flagrow's Terms extension.
+- Incompatibility with [Flagrow's Terms](https://github.com/flagrow/terms) extension (should be compatible again in future version 0.2) see [ReFlar/user-management#20](https://github.com/ReFlar/user-management/issues/20) for more details.

 ## Links